-Even if the windowing mechanism allows large amounts of pipelining, there may not be enough data with which to fill the pipe.
-A gigabit WAN has 30-100 Mbits in the pipe - 4-12 Mbytes.
+2) Even with Large Windows, There Is Not Enough Stuff: Even if the windowing mechanism allows large amounts of pipelining, there may not be enough data with which to fill the pipe.
+A gigabit WAN has 30-100 Mb in the pipe-4-12 Mbytes.
 That is more RAM than many systems have, and certainly larger than most messages an application has to transmit.

 One solution is to use multiplexing to share the channel among user processes [8].
-This is a parallel of process-swapping in OS - when one process runs out of data to send, another is activated.
+This is a parallel of processswapping in OS-when one process runs out of data to send, another is activated.
 This works, provided that the process activation is deterministic, i.e., that the other side of the channel knows what the process activation order is [11].
-This is also tantamount to not having a gigabit application protocol - each application does not use a gigabit channel, so bandwidth needs to be aggregated over a set of multiplexed applications.
+This is also tantamount to not having a gigabit application protocol-each application does not use a gigabit channel, so bandwidth needs to be aggregated over a set of multiplexed applications.